 Making the pudding

-- Grease the pudding dish with butter.
+- Grease the pudding dish with butter, and line its bottom with baking paper.

 - Cut a baking paper to the shape of the bottom of your pudding basin.
 Line your pudding mould with the paper.